STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 ## Dependencies #3
 ### Installing jemalloc

-* jemalloc can be downloaded via github and there isn't a direct link
+* jemalloc can be downloaded via GitHub; there isn't a direct link

 ```sh
 # Download